-From 2017 the Otago Business School's BCom required core BSNS papers will change.
+In 2017 the Otago Business School's BCom required core BSNS papers changed.
 This will mean:

 - Students should normally take all BCom core (BSNS) papers in their first year.

 - At least three BSNS papers must be passed in order to progress to any 200-level Commerce paper.

 - All Core BSNS papers must be completed before enrolling in any 300-level Commerce paper.

 If you are currently completing a BCom at Otago and did not complete BSNS 102, 103, 104, 105, 106, 107, or 108 papers by the end of 2016 please view the BCom core transitional arrangements.

 - BSNS 112 Interpreting Business Data

 - BSNS 113 Economic Principles and Policy